Last Updated on: 23rd January 2023, 12:30 am

 Can Hermit Crabs Recognize Their Owners?

 Place a hermit crab in the palm of your hand.
 If you have shown yourself to be trustworthy, it’ll be relaxed.
-It will recall the unique aroma of your skin and feel assured that you are not a threat.
+It will recall the unique aroma of your skin and feel assured that you aren’t a threat.
 If not, the hermit crab is likely to retreat into its shell.
 Some hermit crabs may pinch or jump from your hand.

 Hermit Crab Bonding Tips

-In an ideal world, this should be as close as possible to their natural habitat.
 Ensure your hermit crabs have the following in their home:

 - Company – Hate living alone

-- Cleanliness – Cannot tolerate squalor
+- Cleanliness – Dislike squalor

 - Warmth – Flourish in temperatures of 80 degrees Fahrenheit